-Accordingly, the roles and responsibilities of the Committee are:
+Accordingly, the roles and responsibilities of the TMG are:

 • Prepare annual business plans of proposed activities

-• Identify issues, review developments, advise the Board and initiate and support strategies to address in order to achieve the aims of the Committee
+• Identify issues, review developments, advise the Board and initiate and support strategies to address in order to achieve the aims of the TMG

 • Develop and maintain working relationships with other organisations

-• Review the aims of the Committee periodically
+• Review the aims of the TMG periodically

 All trainees in anaesthesia, intensive care or pain management registered with the ANZCA who are Trainee members can become members of the Committee.
 The Committee membership ceases when the Trainee member becomes eligible for ordinary membership of the ASA.

-The Committee includes a Chair who is appointed by the members of the Committee and endorsed by the Board and a representative from each State or Territory.
+The Group includes a Chair who is appointed by the members of the TMG and endorsed by the Board and a representative from each State or Territory.
 All members must be Trainee members.
 Where it is considered that the State Committee section would benefit from having both a senior and junior representative for that state, it will be considered by the Board.